 Kipi, 40 km (25 miles) north of Ioannina in the central Zagori, is famous for its three-arch packhorse bridge, and the community runs a fascinating folklore museum.
 Tsepelovo, 5 km (3 miles) northeast of Kipi, is one of the most authentic villages.
 Perched on the slopes of Mt.
 Tymphai, at 3,960 feet, it was built using the gray-brown tile-like rock that makes up most of the surroundings.
 A must-see village, Monodendri, 44 km (27 miles) north of Ioannina, is a well-preserved settlement perched on the rim of a breathtaking gorge on the boundary of the Vikos–Aoos National Park.
 There's a stunning vista from the abandoned 15th-century monastery, Agia Paraskevi.

 Papingo, 59 km (37 miles) north of Ioannina, has delightful architecture—many houses are still topped with the silvery blue slate that used to be so common throughout Epirus—varied scenery, and friendly locals, although it was among the first villages here "discovered" by wealthy Greeks.
 It’s divided into two towns.
-Megalo Papingo, aka Big Papingo, is near the river Voidomatis, which has excellent rafting and canoeing.
-Mikro Papingo, aka Little Papingo, is 1½ km (1 mile) up the road from Megalo Papingo, below some limestone rocks; it’s really small—the population is fewer than 100—but appealing.
-Dilofo (31 km [20 miles] from Ioannina), aka Two Hills, is one of the best preserved, quiet, and picturesque villages in the region, and among the very few where cars can park at its entrance.
-Your kids (and you) can run safe and free along its cobbled footpaths.
+Megalo Papingo, aka Big Papingo, is near the Voidomatis River, which has excellent rafting and canoeing.
+Mikro Papingo, aka Little Papingo, is 1.5 km (1 mile) up the road from Megalo Papingo, below some limestone rocks; it’s really small—the population is fewer than 100—but appealing.
+Dilofo (31 km [19 miles] from Ioannina), aka Two Hills, is one of the best-preserved, quietest, and most picturesque villages in the region, and among the very few where cars can park at its entrance.
+Your kids (and you) can run safe and free along its cobblestone footpaths.